m0ru/gameful-design/_posts/2016-04-03-destinies.md

 challenge is to reduce such a genre to it’s core mechanics and then remove one of those, essentially making it “impossible” to adhere to the genre-as-is.
-Examples would be “RTS without units” “Beat Game without Music” or “RPG without playing a character”.
+Examples would be “RTS without units”, “Beat Game without Music” or “RPG without playing a character”.

 “Destinies” results from the last primary generator. instead